SHACHAR KARIV

 Berkeley, Syngjoo Choi,

 UCL, and Douglas Gale, NYU.
-Version:

-September 25, 2013.
-Quantitative Economics, July 2014, 5(2), pp.
+Version: September 25, 2013.
+Quantitative Economics, July 2014,

-195–223.
-[Appendix I] [Appendix
+5(2), pp. 195–223.
+[Appendix I] [Appendix II] [Appendix III]

-II] [Appendix III] [Appendix
+[Appendix VI] [Appendix

-VI] [Appendix VII] [Appendix VIII] [Appendix IX] [Appendix X]
+VII] [Appendix VIII] [Appendix IX] [Appendix X]

 Abstract.
-We report a portfolio-choice experiment that enables us to estimate
+We report a portfolio-choice experiment that enables us to estimate parametric

-specification that includes an additional parameter for pessimism/optimism
+that includes an additional parameter for pessimism/optimism

 (underweighting/overweighting the probabilities of different payoffs).
 The